ZachSaucier/sveltekit-blog/src/lib/posts/2014/the-picture-element.md

 You should use the `<picture>` element when your use case is in an <a href="https://blog.cloudfour.com/a-framework-for-discussing-responsive-images-solutions/">**art direction**</a>, meaning when you need to crop the image at different viewports or do something similar, no other time.

-Feel free to start using the responsive images specification<sup>1</sup> now as both `src-set` and the `<picture>` element fallback to currently supported methods.
+Feel free to start using the responsive images specification[^1] now as both `src-set` and the `<picture>` element fallback to currently supported methods.
 There is also a great poly fill called <a href="https://github.com/scottjehl/picturefill">Picturefill</a> so you can use the full features on current browsers.

-<sub>1.
-Since “picture specification” is an ambiguous, ill-used term, some people recommend that we call the spec “**responsive images specification**” instead which I believe is a good idea.</sub>
+[^1]: Since “picture specification” is an ambiguous, ill-used term, some people recommend that we call the spec “**responsive images specification**” instead which I believe is a good idea.